apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment(config);
 ```

 Once the tasks/subtasks are finished, they do not contribute to the checkpoints any longer.
-This is an
+This is
 an important consideration when implementing any custom operators or UDFs (User-Defined Functions).

 In order to support checkpointing with tasks that finished, we adjusted the [task lifecycle]({{<ref "docs/internals/task_lifecycle" >}})